rubiojr/rubiojr.github.com/_posts/2013-01-13-getting-openwrt-router-statistics-with-ruby.md

 tags: [ruby, openwrt, luci, excon]
 ---

+The following code has been tested with **OpenWrt Backfire 10.03.1**.

 OpenWRT routers are pretty awesome, and one of the things you can do is retrieve router statistics from [LuCI](http://wiki.openwrt.org/doc/techref/luci) using Ruby and an HTTP client library like [Excon](http://github.com/geemus/excon).